 There’s very little information to glean about Elle’s family (although her parents look tactile and warm); but the fact she’s transitioned at an unusually young age and goes to an all-girls school now speaks volumes about the support she must have had through this change, from her parents, and also both schools.

 She’s initially reticent about making friends at her new school, and keeps herself to herself, but eventually Elle makes good friends.
-She’s quite assertive, seems to have a good sense of who she is (her transition aged around fourteen must have required immense maturity and courage), and isn’t at all needy in her relationships, also putting her own dreams and plans before romantic relationships.
+She’s quite assertive, seems to have a good sense of who she is (her transition aged around fifteen must have required immense maturity and courage), and isn’t at all needy in her relationships, also putting her own dreams and plans before romantic relationships.
 I must therefore assume she’s secure in her attachment style.
-If Teo does have some more needy tendencies, perhaps Elle can model to him that he can trust her and he is enough for her, and she won’t abandon him, in the same way that Nick will hopefully do this for Charlie.
+(I do feel Elle has some tendencies that are associated with more avoidant ways of relating; and we don't see any meaningful scenes where she shares her emotions deeply.
+But it is understandable that she keeps people at arm's length, having been ostracised or even bullied, before moving schools.)

 Darcy Olsson

 I also wanted to mention Darcy here, as she’s the only other character that we see using an unhealthy coping mechanism to manage her emotions (like Charlie).
-Darcy drinks to excess in France, and we also see some real insight into the dysfunctional relationship she has with her Mum.
-There’s a very moving episode towards the end of series two when we see, without the sound of what’s being said between them, Darcy and her Mum arguing and Darcy leaving, with some very moving purple graphics used to show the cloud of toxicity or apprehension or difficulty that Darcy feels at home.
-Later when Tara calls to enquire about Darcy, her Mum is detached and unconcerned about her daughter’s whereabouts.
-It isn’t expressly said, but I assume that her Mum has some mental health issues going on, or that there’s some family dysfunction in this regard.
-(Perhaps Mum also drinks to manage her emotions.)
+Darcy, a lesbian, drinks to excess in France, and we also see some real insight into the dysfunctional relationship she has with her Mum.
+There’s a very moving episode towards the end of series two when we see, mostly without the sound of what’s being said between them, Darcy and her Mum arguing and Darcy leaving, with some very moving purple graphics used to show the cloud of toxicity or apprehension or difficulty that Darcy feels at home.